discord-net/Discord.Net/docs/faq/misc/legacy.md

 # Legacy Questions

+This section refers to legacy library-related questions that do not apply to the latest or recent version of the Discord.Net library.

 ## X, Y, Z does not work!
-It doesn't return a valid value anymore
+It doesn't return a valid value anymore.

 If you are currently using an older version of the stable branch, please upgrade to the latest pre-release version to ensure maximum